shaunpublic/audioplayer/README.md

 ## Architecture

-- The main application class can be found in `AudioPlayerApp.swift`
+- The main application class can be found in `AudioPlayerApp.swift`, and contains a `sampleUrl` constant for supplying the URL to a test track
 - The application's view is standard SwiftUI fare, following the Model-View-ViewModel pattern.
 - Some extensions were written to decorate existing Foundation and AVKit functionality; mainly used for convenience methods during development
 - The `ControlCenterHelper` class was written as a Singleton, as it makes sense to highlight and enforce the singular nature of the Now Playing and Remote Control OS features